scastiel/gatsby-theme-potato/src/pages/posts/2019-08-03-lost-redux-saga-reimplement-them/index.md

 Second task, rewrite Redux-Saga.
 It is a little more complicated, since the base concepts of the library are themselves more difficult to understand.

+## Implement Redux-Saga effects

-First, sagas are generator functions.
+First thing to know: sagas are generator functions.
 A sort of function which execution is stopped when encountering a `yield` instruction, and resuming shortly after 🤔.

 I think it’s really easier to get when you understand the concept of _effect_.
 Sagas must be pure functions, i.e. not trigger side effects, such as making an HTTP request, logging something, or accessing the store.
 The trick for a saga is to stop its execution with some kind of message like ”I need to read this value in the state, get back to me when you have it”.
 This message is an effect.